nicholasostman/stock-tracker/README.md

 # stock-tracker
 Programming evaluation.
-This application uses modern technology to track the values of three stocks since 1/1/2019
+This application tracks the values of three stocks since 1/1/2019

-This application utilizes a Node.js backend and React frontend.
+This application utilizes a Node.js backend

 This API is used to retrieve stock pricing data: https://financialmodelingprep.com/developer/docs/